 DIRECTIONS:

 To resume cooking, check the liquid level in the pan.
 Be sure the beans are covered by about 1 to 2 inches of liquid.
 If they have absorbed the liquid, add purified water or chicken stock as needed.
-Cover the pan, close the vent, and cook over low or medium-low heat 175ᵒF to 200ᵒF until the beans are tender, 1 to 1 ½ hours.
+Cover the pan, close the vent, and cook over low heat 200ᵒF until the beans are tender, 1 to 1 ½ hours.
 Remove the ham hock if used.

 NUTRITIONAL BREAKDOWN PER ½ CUP SERVING: 132 calories; ½ gram Fat (3% calories from fat); 13½ grams Protein; 23-gram Carbohydrates; 0 mg Cholesterol; 256 mg Sodium.